BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Proposed Baseline for Crack Detection

 \subsection{Loss Function}

-In order to address the inherent challenges of severe class imbalance and extreme size variations in our datasets, we adopt a similar loss function \citep{Ge2021YOLOXEY} with an optimization of $\mathcal{L}_{reg}$.
-It is presented as follows:
+To address severe class imbalance and large object-scale variations in our datasets, we adopt the composite loss from YOLOX\citep{Ge2021YOLOXEY} and further optimize the regression term.
+The overall objective loss is: